-RIAS also assumes responsibility by training young people in various job roles, and currently the company has four trainees hired in ware-houses and in purchasing functions.
+RIAS also assumes responsibility by training young people in various job roles, and currently the company has three trainees hired in warehouses and in purchasing functions.

-RIAS has during the financial year implemented a maternity leave for men that is equal to the one applying for women and by doing that exceeding the legal requirements.
-This has the effect that men and women are having the same opportunity in this matter.
+RIAS has a maternity leave for men that is equal to the one offered to women and by doing that exceeding the legal requirements.
+This has the effect that men and women have the same opportunity in this matter.